bitboxer/atlas/content/atlas/_index.md

     weight: 20
 ---

-The chess atlas is half knowledge-base half blog.
+The chess atlas is half a knowledge-base half a blog.
 Here is the knowledge-base.